learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 Before graphical user interfaces (GUIs), the way to tell the computer to do something was through a **terminal**.
 The terminal included a screen, which would display only text, and a keyboard.
-The screen and keyboard were connected to a computer and you type into the keyboard what you wanted the computer to do.
+The screen and keyboard were connected to a computer, and you type into the keyboard what you wanted the computer to do.
 Then, you press `<Enter>` and would wait for the computer to finish.

 Terminals are still used frequently today, especially in software development.